AOSC-Archive/p-vector/doc/13-configuration.md

 Here we explain the global parameters that affects `p-vector` itself:

 *`db_pgconn`*
-:   Accepts a string _`db_name=<fill name of db here>`_.
-This is the PostgreSQL database where `p-vector` stores package metadata.
+:   Accepts a set of connection parameters in the form of a PostgreSQL connection string[^connstring].
+This specifies the PostgreSQL database where `p-vector` stores package metadata.
 The database must exist and the invoking user must have read-write permission to the database.
+For local usage, single _`dbname=blah`_ should be enough.

+[^connstring]: See [PostgreSQL Documentation](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) on how to specify a database connection.

 *`path`*
 :   Accepts a path where `p-vector` will search for `deb` packages and place generated APT assets.
-See **[REPOSITORY STRUCTURE](#repository structure)** section for more information.
+See **[REPOSITORY STRUCTURE](#repository-structure)** section for more information.

 *`zmq_change`*
 :   The ZeroMQ IPC endpoint via which `p-vector` will send notification about packages updated after each scan.
 The message itself consists of key-value pairs in JSON representation as the following.
 Another program may listen on the endpoint to execute actions when packages are added, updated or deleted.
 This parameter is optional.